nponeccop/systemd-boot/README.md

 * ``sudo apr install qemu``

 Please consider all helper scritps just as helper scripts.
-You can use them to gain some more knowledge about the 'systemd-boot' UEFI boot loader insfrastructure and how to create UEFI compatible ISO images properly.
+You can use them to gain some more knowledge about the 'systemd-boot' UEFI boot loader insfrastructure and how to create UEFI compatible ISO images.